 We are looking for people who are available during the day and can commit from 2 to 4 hours at a time.
 The position could be casual (on an as needs basis) or a regular commitment, depending on the requirements of the person/family.

 How to volunteer

-To express an interest in volunteering with MRC, please fill out the expression of interest form below or call 6221 0999.
-We will invite you to an information session to learn more about MRC and what we do, and volunteering with MRC.
+To express an interest in volunteering with MRC Tas, please fill out the expression of interest form below or call 6221 0999.
+We will invite you to an information session to learn more about MRC Tas and what we do, and volunteering with MRC Tas.

-All MRC volunteers must have a current National Police Check and Working with Vulnerable People registration before commencing in a role.
+All MRC Tas volunteers must have a current National Police Check and Working with Vulnerable People registration before commencing in a role.
 We will provide more information on these and how to apply for them at the information session.

 Share this Post

 "People are very friendly and very helpful.
 I like Tasmania."Tasmania is the least multicultural state in Australia, but the Migrant Resource Centre is helping new refugees find their feet.Read more: http://ab.co/2yV3s5p

 Posted by ABC News on Saturday, 18 November 2017

 Already an MRC Tas Volunteer?